bgachara/bgachara.github.io/posts/computational_structures.md

   - continuous signals vs discrete symbols
   - digital tolerate noise while analog noise accumulate
 - Noise margins
-  - a digital device accepts marginal inputs and provides unquestionable outputs(to leave room for noise)
+  - A digital device accepts marginal inputs and provides unquestionable outputs(to leave room for noise)
   - digital systems are restorative.
   - cancelling nose requires active components, components that inject energy into the system.
   - noise margins should be positive.